unlock-protocol/unlock/docs/docs/governance/frequently-asked-questions.md

 ## What is the Unlock DAO?

-The [Unlock DAO](./unlock-dao/) is the decentralized organization of ɄDT token holders that govern and control the Unlock Protocol.
+The [Unlock DAO](./unlock-dao/) is the decentralized organization of token holders that govern and control the Unlock Protocol.
 Unlock Inc. is _one_ of the stakeholders on the DAO, and we expect other organizations to emerge and eventually lead some efforts independently of Unlock Inc.

 Governance happens through _proposals_.